Ridesharing Driver

 Can delivery drivers see how much you tipped?

-Delivery drivers can’t usually see exactly how much you tipped until the delivery is complete and a settlement period has ended.
+Delivery drivers can’t see exactly how much you tipped until the delivery is complete and a settlement period has ended.

 If you tip during checkout, the driver can get a general sense of how much you tipped, but they won’t know the exact amount.